NuGlobalSolutionsLLC/Scripts-Files/README.md

-# Set up script to build JSON and JS files
+# Build JSON and JS files for the AFP4 apps

 ## Description